 The heat pump works up to a predefined outside temperature, if the outside temperature is lower than this, an electric screw-in heater switches on as well which - like the heat pump - is operated using electricity.

 The heat pump is the only heat source in the building.

-The coefficient of performance (COP) of a heat pump is a parameter determined under standardised test conditions for the output of a heat pump.
+The coefficient of performance (abbreviated to: COP ) of a heat pump is a parameter determined under standardised test conditions for the output of a heat pump.
 The COP is suitable for an initial comparison of different models and provides insight into their output and the heat source used.

 The sequence of numbers and letters that initially looks quite cryptic is quite easy to decipher.

-Depending on the heat source, the Annual performance factor is usually between 3.5 and approx. 4.5, i.e. that one Kilowatt hour of electricity is converted into between 3.5 and 4.5 Kilowatt hours of heating output.
+Depending on the heat source, the annual performance factor is usually between 3.5 and approx. 4.5, i.e. that one kilowatt hour of electricity is converted into between 3.5 and 4.5 kilowatt hours of heat output.